-Mesquite powder comes from Prosopis genus of mesquite trees most commonly known for their firewood used to impart flavor to barbecued and smoked foods.
+Mesquite powder comes from Prosopis genus of mesquite trees most commonly known for their mesquite wood chips, a type of firewood used to impart flavor to barbecued and smoked foods.

-Mesquite powder or sometimes called algarroba flour was an essential nutritive food of many indigenous cultures of the southwestern desert regions of the U.S.
+Mesquite powder or sometimes called algarrobo flour was an essential nutritive food of many indigenous cultures of the southwestern desert regions of the U.S. and southern Great Plains.

 It wasn't just a minor part of their diet but was for many peoples, like the Cahuilla, a primary source of nourishment ranking next to the oak acorn in order of importance.

 Cahuilla tribes of Southern California Colorado Desert gathered large quantities of both the honey mesquite pods as well as the screwbean variety which has a much different shape but similar smoky-sweet mesquite flavor.
 Mesquite flour was typically prepared as dried cakes which could be stored and used as an instant sustaining food supply.

 In some Sonoran Desert regions, like in Arizona and Mexico, velvet mesquite is found growing next to other popular desert foods like prickly pears, nopal pads and fruits of the saguaro cactus.